 26 Feb Twist Overlay

-Posted at 13:03h in Creative Pattern Making, Intermediate, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns 0 Comments
+Posted at 13:03h in Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 Did you ever think there’d be so many designs using Twist Drape?
 I was totally captivated with the asymmetric aspect of this design and the layering effects that can be achieved using two different fabrics and my knit block.
 Like the majority of previous twists you’ll definitely need a two-way stretch knit for this to work well.
 The elastane (Lycra/Spandex) in your knit fabric is the best tool for achieving a snug fit with this method of making twist patterns.
 If you’d like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you’ll get the same training you’d get if you came to the workshop in my studio.

 This particular dress design has one back pattern, one sleeve pattern and two front patterns.
 The two front patterns are made up of a halter neck underdress and the twist overlay.
 They connect at the side seams only.
 Using my knit block, or similar commercial pattern:

 - Trace a full front and half back and sleeve for your pattern plan.

 - For the front twist overdress I’ve placed the twist on the waist line, at centre front, with an overlap between right and left sides of about 6-8cm in total.